-FRINGE HQ is moving in to 5 Eliza St Newtown!
-We are delighted to be partnering with 5 Eliza Ltd, the Trustees of the Newtown School of Arts, to support independent artists through the Covid recovery by providing vital open access, subsidised space.
-We will be activating the theatre for the remainder of 2021, making the venue available for all of our Fringe community, and working with 5 Eliza to research new shared business models for our sector as we face the massive rebuild post pandemic.
+FRINGE HQ has moved to Newtown.
+We are delighted to be partnering with Old 505 and 5 Eliza Ltd – the Newtown School of Arts Trust, to support independent artists through the Covid recovery by providing vital open access, subsidised space, and working with 5 Eliza to research new shared business models for our sector as we face the massive rebuild post pandemic.

 Fringe HQ has no availability for bookings for the remainder of 2021.
 Booking requests for 2022 will be open sometime in the latter half of this year.
 For any further information, please email firstname.lastname@example.org.